Humanism: Morality

 Humanist philosopher Brian Ellis advocates a social humanist theory of morality called "social contractual utilitarianism", which is based on Hume's naturalism and empathy, Aristotelian virtue theory, and Kant's idealism.
 According to Ellis, morality should aim for eudaimonia, an Aristotelian concept that combines a satisfying life with virtue and happiness by improving societies worldwide.
 Humanist Andrew Copson takes a consequentialist and utilitarian approach to morality; according to Copson, all humanist ethical traits aim at human welfare.
 Philosopher Stephen Law emphasizes some principles of humanist ethics; respect for personal moral autonomy, rejection of god-given moral commands, an aim for human well-being, and "emphasiz[ing] the role of reason in making moral judgements".

 Humanism's godless approach to morality has driven criticism from religious commentators.
-The necessity for a divine being delivering sets of doctrines for morals to exist is a common argument; according to Dostoevsky in The Brothers Karamazov; "if God does not exist, then everything is permitted".
+The necessity for a divine being delivering sets of doctrines for morals to exist is a common argument; according to Dostoevsky's character Ivan Karamázov in The Brothers Karamazov, "if God does not exist, then everything is permitted".
 This argument suggests chaos will ensue if religious belief disappears.
 For humanists, theism is an obstacle to morality rather than a prerequisite for it.
 According to humanists, acting only out of fear, adherence to dogma, and expectation of a reward is a selfish motivation rather than morality.
-Humanists point to the subjectivity of the supposedly objective divine commands by referring to the Euthyphro dilemma; "does God command something because it is good or is something good because God commands it?"
-If goodness is independent from God, humans can reach goodness without religion but relativism is invited if God creates goodness.
+Humanists point to the subjectivity of the supposedly objective divine commands by referring to the Euthyphro dilemma, originally posed by Socrates: "does God command something because it is good or is something good because God commands it?"
+If goodness is independent from God, humans can reach goodness without religion but relativism is elicited if God creates goodness.
 Another argument against this religious criticism is the human-made nature of morality, even through religious means.
 The interpretation of holy scriptures almost always includes human reasoning; different interpreters reach contradictory theories.